apache/nifi-minifi-cpp/README.md

     nifi.configuration.listener.client.certificate=./conf/client.pem
     nifi.configuration.listener.client.private.key=./conf/client.key
     nifi.configuration.listener.client.pass.phrase=./conf/password

+### UID generation

+MiNiFi needs to generate many unique identifiers in the course of operations.
+There are a few different uid implementations available that can be configured in minifi-uid.properties.

+Implementation for uid generation can be selected using the uid.implementation property values:
+1. time - use uuid_generate_time (default option if the file or property value is missing or invalid)
+2. random - use uuid_generate_random
+3. uuid_default - use uuid_generate (will attempt to use uuid_generate_random and fall back to uuid_generate_time if no high quality randomness is available)
+4. minifi_uid - use custom uid algorthim

+If minifi_uuid is selected MiNiFi will use a custom uid algorthim consisting of first N bits device identifier, second M bits as bottom portion of a timestamp where N + M = 64, the last 64 bits is an atomic incrementor.

+This is faster than the random uuid generator and encodes the device id and a timestamp into every value, making tracing of flowfiles, etc easier.

+It does require more configuration.  uid.minifi.device.segment.bits is used to specify how many bits at the beginning to reserve for the device identifier.
+It also puts a limit on how many distinct devices can be used.
+With the default of 16 bits, there are a maximum of 65,535 unique device identifiers that can be used.
+The 48 bit timestamp won't repeat for almost 9,000 years.
+With 24 bits for the device identifier, there are a maximum of 16,777,215 unique device identifiers and the 40 bit timestamp won't repeat for about 35 years.

+Additionally, a unique hexadecimal uid.minifi.device.segment should be assigned to each MiNiFi instance.

 ### Controller Services
  If you need to reference a controller service in your config.yml file, use the following template.
 In the example, below, ControllerServiceClass is the name of the class defining the controller Service.
 ControllerService1 is linked to ControllerService2, and requires the latter to be started for ControllerService1 to start.

 	Controller Services:
       - name: ControllerService1
  	    id: 2438e3c8-015a-1000-79ca-83af40ec1974